Fings1/ApiREST/README.md

 Test
 ----
-Se utilizo mocha y chai-http para los test, para ejecutarlos:
+Mocha and chai-http were used for the tests:

 + cd ApiREST
-+ ejecutar comando `mocha`
++ execute commando `mocha`